ethioclicks/Java-Web-Development-Tutorials/JavaServlet.md

 ![image](screenshots/Java_Servlet/servlet_19.png)

 The Post method is generally more reliable method of passing information to a backend.
 This packages the information in exactly the same way as GET method.
 This message comes to the backend program in the form of the standard input which you can parse and use for your processing.
 Servlet handles this type of requests using doPost() method.
+## For video tutorial go to [How Post Method works in servlet](https://youtu.be/oLvjjDFv9d4?list=PLfUANuySIYNNkjgCHEFYbcND_ilAmf1it)
 ---
-# 6.How to get and process request data in servlet
+# 6. How to get and process request data in servlet
    * Let us create a registration form in index.html.

 ## index.html